 We provide a competitive benefits package to all full-time employees, which includes health and welfare benefits, such as medical, dental, vision care, life insurance benefits, and a 401(k) savings plan.
-Executives, including the named executive officers, receive additional benefits, including executive medical reimbursement insurance, additional life insurance, as well as short-term and long-term disability insurance.
+Our named executive officers receive additional benefits, including executive medical reimbursement insurance, additional life insurance, as well as short-term and long-term disability insurance.

-In 2013, our executive officers, other than Mr. Edstrom and Mr. Mann, also received an automobile allowance of \$1,200 per month.
+In 2014, our named executive officers, other than Messrs.
+Edstrom and Mann, also received an automobile allowance of \$1,200 per month.
 Mr. Edstrom received an automobile allowance of \$1,600 per month.
-Mr. Mann received no automobile allowance in 2013.
-We have no other structured perquisite benefits (e.g. club memberships or financial planning services) for any executive officer, including the named executive officers, and we currently do not provide any deferred compensation programs or supplemental pensions to any executive officer, including the named executive officers.
+Mr. Mann received no automobile allowance in 2014.
+We have no other structured perquisite benefits (e.g. club memberships or financial planning services) for any of our named executive officers, and we currently do not provide any deferred compensation programs or supplemental pensions to our named executive officers.